 What is covered in the course?

-For this component students will need to apply their knowledge and understanding of theory and digital convergence to create a cross-media production based on two forms in response to a chosen brief.
-The following media forms will always be set:
+Students now get the chance to produce their own cross-media product.
+They will need to use their technical skills and apply their knowledge and understanding of theory and digital convergence to create a cross-media production based on two forms, from the choices below, in response to a chosen brief.

-Create a cross-media production to include a sequence from a new television programme and related print or online* products.
+Create a product that includes a sequence from a new television programme and related print or online* products.

 Advertising and Marketing: Music

 Include the use of an original music video for a new or local/unsigned artist or band and related print or online* products.

 Advertising and Marketing: Film